-- You may need both Part A and Part B

-to get full benefits from this coverage,

-and your current coverage might not

-pay or may only pay a small portion of

-your medical costs once you're eligible

-for Medicare (even if you aren't yet

-enrolled in Medicare).
-This means:

-- You may need to sign up for Medicare right away to help avoid unexpected medical bills.
-Contact your State Health Insurance Assistance Program (SHIP) at shiphelp.org for free, personalized help with this decision.

-- You aren't eligible for a Special Enrollment Period when this coverage ends.
-This means:

-- You may have to wait until the next General Enrollment Period (January 1-March 31 each year) to sign up for Part B.
+- You may need both Part A and Part B to get full benefits from this coverage, and your current coverage might not pay or only pay a small portion of your medical costs once you're eligible for Medicare (even if you aren't yet enrolled in Medicare). - Contact your State Health Insurance Assistance Program (SHIP) at 1-877-486-2048 for free, personalized help deciding whether to sign up for Medicare. - You aren't automatically eligible for a Special Enrollment Period when this coverage ends.
+This means: - You may have to wait until the General Enrollment Period (January 1-March 31 each year) to sign up for Part B.

-- In most cases, you'll pay a late enrollment penalty added to your monthly premium for as long as you have Part B coverage.
+In most cases, you'll pay a late enrollment penalty that's added to your monthly premium for as long as you have Part B coverage.